boxuk/jslint-jenkins-plugin/README.md

 JSLint for Jenkins
 ==================

 A Jenkins plugin which bundles JSLint and Rhino and lints your code.
+[Official plugin page](https://wiki.jenkins-ci.org/display/JENKINS/JSLint+plugin).

 Provided by [Box UK](http://www.boxuk.com/) - see our [Labs Page](http://www.boxuk.com/labs/jslint-jenkins-plugin)
 for more info on this plugin!